The Most Popular Spells in 2024 5e

 The new features

-• You can see a more detailed ranking of a spell's popularity on its detail page
+- You can see a more detailed ranking of a spell's Popularity and Appeal on its detail page

-And it's really interesting to do things like find out the most popular level 4 damage spell in the game (it's Blight, as of the time of this writing), or see what spells are rarely used in the game to build more unique spellcasting characters.
+It's really interesting to do things like find out the most popular level 4 damage spell in the game (it's Blight, as of the time of this writing).

 Some data limitations

-So we know this data is useful, but the simplicity of the data also has its flaws, and I want you to be aware of them.
+So we know this data is useful, but the simplicity of the data also has its flaws, and I want you to be aware of them and how the opinionated decisions I made to mitigate those flaws affect the results you're seeing.

 Higher-level spell data reliability